Michael Frank Goodchild: Scholarship

 His most influential work has involved research on Geographic Information Science (aka GIS).
 He is widely credited with coining "Volunteered Geographic Information" and is considered the world's foremost expert on the topic.

 Caves and karst

-As a doctoral student at McMaster University, Goodchild rediscovered Castleguard Cave (20 kilometers long, the longest cave in Canada).
+As a doctoral student at McMaster University, Goodchild rediscovered Castleguard Cave in Banff National Park 20 kilometers long, the longest cave in Canada).
 His student Alan Glennon discovered an entrance and made significant discoveries to the Martin Ridge Cave System, Kentucky (51.8 kilometers long).
 Goodchild's dissertation advisor, Derek C. Ford, is a Canadian geomorphologist and karst scientist.